eugeneyan84/Classification-and-Detection-of-Singapore-Road-Traffic-Signs/README.md

 Not only is an AV expected to transport people and goods efficiently and safely from point-to-point, it must also comply with existing road regulations as what is expected of human drivers.
 One of the primary indicators of road regulations and information would be traffic signs.
 In Singapore, they range from the green directional signs that tell drivers about upcoming expressway exits, to warning signs that indicate potential elements of danger ahead, such as pedestrian crossings and school zones.

 ## Motivation
 After getting my feet wet for a fair bit of time in the area of Machine Learning, I found myself being enamoured to the concept of enabling visual perception in machines to perform tasks that humans seem to do so effortlessly.
-This project allowed me to explore the domain of object detection, as well as the tools and frameworks that make solution implenmentation possible (with a fair bit of tinkering with environment setup).
-Beyond the scope of this completed project, it would continue to serve as a springboard for me to continuing exploring other areas of ML, such as data curation, model deployment and containerisation, etc.
+This project allowed me to explore the domain of computer vision, as well as the tools and frameworks that make solution implenmentation possible (after a fair bit of tinkering with environment setup of course).
+Beyond the scope of this completed project, it would continue to serve as a springboard for me to continuing exploring other areas of ML, such as data curation, image analytics, model deployment and containerisation, etc.

 ## Problem Statement
 This project is focused on the development of both a classification model and an object-detection model as a proof-of-concept to recognise road traffic signs in Singapore, using dash-cam footage frames as a primary source of data for model training.
 Presentation slides found [here](https://docs.google.com/presentation/d/1oP_C2UqkV98vld1O8dlGDH-y4eUMS_WDHJ6i_D-fRTk/edit?usp=sharing).